sekika/kaidoku/docs/logic.md

 permalink: /logic
 ---

-# Logics for solving sudoku puzzle
+# Logics for solving sudoku puzzles used in this program

 ## Basic logics

-Easy sudoku puzzles can be solved with basic strategies of
+Easy sudoku puzzles can be solved with basic logics of

 - Naked single
 - Hidden single

+which were explained at previous pages.

-## Advanced logics
+## Intermediate and advanced logics

 For solving harder puzzles, some advanced logics need to be used, such as